azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 _We use notes to plan and prioritize the work for our next milestone (sprint).
 When we start working on the task, we convert the note into an issue, choose a repository, assign a responsible person, classify it and push it to the _In progress_ column._

 This is a very simple but agile process flow.
 But maybe this flow is not sufficient, especially if notes do not always refer to only one repository, but are spread over several repositories.
 Notes can be used to summarize issues in different repositories.
 If we work according to agile methods, we can e.g. store a _UserStory_ as a note in our board and create tasks in different repositories as an issue.
-Or we can go one level higher and use Notes to map _Features_ and Issues to map _UserStories_ in one repository.
+Or we can go one level higher and use Notes to map _Features_ and Issues to map _UserStories_ in a repository.
 Ultimately, there are many ways to map an agile process with GitHub project boards.
 There is no one-size-fits-all solution.

 Finally, in this part of the Challenge, let's look at how we can reference Issues in a note.
 Navigate to your _myfirst-repo_ repository and go to the _Issues_ section.
 You see that there is already an issue listed.
 It is the issue that we created earlier.
 Now, add a new Issue name it _Referenced Issue_, set the label _good first issue_, assign yourself and submit the new issue.
 Copy the issue's URL from the browser's address bar and go back to your project board.
 Edit the note _Reference an issue_ and paste the issue's URL.